-Yes, you can freeze the dough or the cookies after they have been baked.
-To freeze the dough, prepare the recipe as directed then scoop into the balls.
+You can freeze the dough or the cookies after they have been baked.
+To freeze the dough, prepare the recipe as directed then scoop it into the balls.
 Coat in the confectioners’ sugar and then place on a cookie sheet and place in the freezer for 30 minutes.

 After 30 minutes, place all of the dough balls into a freezer-safe plastic bag, label it, then store it in the freezer for up to 3 months.
 When ready to bake, thaw dough balls on a cookie sheet in a single layer for about an hour before baking.